Steven-Comayagua/Surveillance-Drone-Prototype/README.md

 - [ ] Print the location data from the ROS node to make sure everything is fine.
 - [x] Do the required wiring connections to connect Jetson to Pixhawk
 - [ ] Follow the steps for completing the architecture of ROS on the Jetson device.
-- [ ] Test the result by trying POSITION (controlling the drone with complete stability) or HOLD (it means to take off and hover in place at a stable altitude without the need for RC) mode from your flight controller (Ardupilot or QGC).
+- [x] Test the result by trying POSITION (controlling the drone with complete stability) or HOLD (it means to take off and hover in place at a stable altitude without the need for RC) mode from your flight controller (Ardupilot or QGC).

+### OptiTrack Setup Guide

+Follow these instructions to set up OptiTrack, calibrate the cameras, create a rigid body, and stream the data.

+### Step 1: Install OptiTrack Motive

+1. Visit the [OptiTrack Motive Download Page](https://optitrack.com/software/motive/) and download the latest version of Motive.
+2. Run the installer and follow the prompts to install Motive on your computer.
+3. Once the installation is complete, launch Motive.

+### Step 2: Calibrate the Cameras

+1. **Setup the Calibration Environment**
+   - Ensure that all OptiTrack cameras are positioned securely and connected to the system.
+   - Open Motive and select the **Calibration** tab.
+2. **Start Wand Calibration**
+   - Select **Wand Calibration** from the calibration options.
+   - Use the OptiTrack calibration wand and wave it around the capture volume.
+   - Make sure that the wand is visible to as many cameras as possible from different angles.
+   - Monitor the calibration progress in Motive until it indicates sufficient data has been captured.
+3. **Analyze the Calibration**
+   - Once enough wand data is captured, click **Calculate** to process the calibration.
+   - The software will calculate individual camera positions and orientations.
+4. **Review Calibration Results**
+   - After the calculation, check the calibration error values for each camera.
+   - Ensure that the calibration error is within an acceptable range (generally less than 1 mm).
+   - If the error is high, repeat the calibration until you get an optimal result.

   <br>